blastnet/blastnet.github.io/datasets.md

 **BLASTNet Momentum128 3D SR Dataset**

-The BLASTNet Momentum128 3D SR is extracted from BLASTNet Simulation Dataset 2.0 to mitigate constraints in memory and grid properties:
+The BLASTNet Momentum128 3D SR Dataset is extracted from BLASTNet Simulation Dataset 2.0 to mitigate constraints in memory and grid properties:
 1. This is done by selecting to 2000 sub-volumes (of size 128<sup>3</sup>) of density and velocity fields from uniform-grid regions that act as labels.
 2. We perform 8, 16 and 32x Favre-filtering to create the features.
 3. Bash script for downloading via the [Kaggle API](./tutorial.html) is provided [here](./assets/bash/mom_download.sh).